-The Mixed-Up Files is a group of almost thirty writers.
+The Mixed-Up Files is a group of more than thirty writers.
 Many of them wrote their first stories when they were middle-grade readers, just like you.
 If you want to become a writer, the best thing you can do is to write a lot.
 I have a journal that I write in every day.
 When I’m not using it, I hide it in between Webster’s Dictionary and Roget’s Thesaurus.
 One time, those nosey mice tried to sneak a peek at it but it fell off the shelf and they went skittering away as usual.
 Silly creatures.
 You can hide your journal under your bed or in a drawer.
 You might have a nosey brother or sister try to read it but you can camouflage it like a homework notebook.
 They’ll never look there.
 Here are some more ideas you can use to get started on your own writer’s journey.

 Story prompts from a fun “mechanical” phrase generator, set up by grade level: